cosmos/cosmos-sdk/docs/architecture/adr-015-ibc-packet-receiver.md

 ## Decision

-The Cosmos SDK will define an `AnteHandler` for IBC packet receiving.
-The `AnteHandler` will iterate over the messages included in the transaction, type `switch` to check whether the message contains an incoming IBC packet, and if so verify the Merkle proof.
+The Cosmos SDK will define an `AnteDecorator` for IBC packet receiving.
+The `AnteDecorator` will iterate over the messages included in the transaction, type `switch` to check whether the message contains an incoming IBC packet, and if so verify the Merkle proof.